selectel/terraform-provider-selectel/website/docs/r/mks_cluster_v1.html.markdown

 * `enable_patch_version_auto_upgrade` - (Optional) Specifies if Kubernetes patch version of the cluster is allowed to be upgraded automatically.
   Accepts true or false.
 Defaults to true.
+  Should be explicitly set to false in case of zonal cluster.

 * `network_id` - (Optional) An associated OpenStack Networking service network ID.
   Changing this creates a new cluster.